-Diclofenac is contraindicated in patients with severe renal impairment (see section 4.3).
+Diclofenac is contraindicated in patients with renal failure (see section 4.3 Contraindications).

 No specific studies have been carried out in patients with renal impairment, therefore, no specific dose adjustment recommendations can be made.
-Caution is advised when administering diclofenac to patients with mild to moderate renal impairment (see section 4.3 and 4.4).
+Caution is advised when administering diclofenac to patients with mild to moderate renal impairment (see section 4.4 Special warnings and precautions for use).